 Our primary techniques for remote verification are proper certification and attestation protocols.
 Certification lets us establish trust in critical keys and thus in the operation of critical pieces of software; attestation protocols let us determine the state of the machine at the time of the appraiser’s challenge, using the TPM and vTPM’s PCRs along with any other information that may be relevant.

-Requirements (normative)
+Virtual Endorsement Credential Requirements (normative)

 A vTPM SHALL have its vEK certified by the vTPM Factory (producing a vTPM Endorsement Credential, or vEC).
 It MAY have additional keys certified by its creator; the vEK MAY be certified by additional entities.

-The vEC SHALL be signed using the VFK.
-SHALL be certified as a pTPM key, restricted to the vTPM Factory’s use, by a trusted authority.
+The vEC SHALL be signed using the VFK, or by a CA acting as the Factory certifying authority.
+If the VFK is used, it SHALL be certified as a pTPM key, restricted to the vTPM Factory’s use, by a trusted authority.
+If a CA is used, it SHALL NOT issue a vEC without verifying the trustworthiness of the EK and its associated vTPM.
 Certifications SHOULD be in a standard X.509 format.

 The vEC SHALL contain: